saya-ashen/Dingent/README.md

   * **Primary Responsibilities**: It provides an interface for users to ask questions and displays the Agent's streaming responses, data tables, Markdown, and other content formats.
   * **Files**: The core page logic is in `src/app/page.tsx`, and UI components are in `src/components/`.

-### 📦 mcp/
+### 📦 assistants/

-  * The MCP (Model Context Protocol) service is the "gateway" for your data and tools, hailed as the "USB-C port for AI."
-It provides a unified, secure interface for LLM applications to access the resources you define.
-For more details, see [FastMCP](https://gofastmcp.com/getting-started/welcome).
-  * **Primary Responsibilities**: It exposes your data and functions as tools to the Agent in the `backend`.
-  * **Files**:
-      * `data/`: Store your data source files here (e.g., `.db`, `.csv`, `.md`).
+  - data/: Store your data source files here (e.g., .db, .csv, .md).
-      * `custom_tools/`: Define custom tools that your Agent can call.
-This is the ideal place to implement personalized or private business logic.
-However, if you develop a tool that is universally useful, we strongly encourage you to contribute it to the main project via a Pull Request to help all users\!
+  - plugins/: Define custom tools that your Agent can call.
+This is the ideal place to implement your personalized or private business logic.
+However, if you develop a tool with general applicability, we strongly encourage you to contribute it to the main project via a Pull Request to help all users!
-      * `main.py`: Starts the MCP service and registers the resources and tools mentioned above.
+  - main.py: Starts the Assistants service and registers the above resources and tools.

 ## 🗺️ Roadmap